TypeScriptToLua/TypeScriptToLua.github.io/docs/jsx.md

 ### JSX typings

-The types on the jsx factory function itself does _not_ affect how typescript checks JSX types, and no type checking against the jsx factory function is done during transformation.
+The types on the jsx factory function itself do _not_ affect how typescript checks JSX types, and no type checking against the jsx factory function is done during transformation.

 Instead, typescript looks for types for jsx on the special `JSX` namespace.
 You can read more creating JSX types [here](https://www.typescriptlang.org/docs/handbook/jsx.html#type-checking).